Andy Flower: Black armband

 Towards the end of his career, Flower achieved international recognition when he and teammate Henry Olonga wore black armbands during the 2003 Cricket World Cup match against Namibia to protest against Robert Mugabe's policies.
 He and Olonga released a statement on 10 February, stating in part:

-This act led to pressure from Zimbabwe's government and Flower's retirement from Zimbabwean cricket.
+This act led to pressure from Zimbabwe's government, Flower's retirement from Zimbabwean cricket and exile from Zimbabwe itself, only briefly returning in 2023 as a commentator during the 2023 Cricket World Cup Qualifier.
 He later played an English county cricket season for Essex and an Australian domestic season for South Australia.